Eater, a national website about dining and drinking, has released its list of Greenville's hottest openings.

 Papi's Tacos: This taqueria opened beneath The Lazy Goat in late August 2013.
 Papi is Jorge Baralles Sr., a longtime employee of Table 301, and Eater says the menu of tacos and tortas are true to Papi's roots in Mexico.
 "Save room for a house-made horchata and unexpectedly appropriate gelato."

 Restaurant 17: This restaurant at Hotel Domestique in Travelers Rest gets its name for the number of times owner and retired pro cyclist George Hincapie rode in the Tour de France.
-Chef Adam Cooke offers “fine dining created almost exclusively from local produce and meats.”
+Chef Haydn Shaak offers a menu inspired by the seasonality of the Upstate.

 Sip Tasting Room and Rooftop Lounge: Eater says, "SIP puts Greenville's best on display with their spacious rooftop lounge: Fresh air, Main Street's twinkling lights, and the incredibly hospitable Upstate climate."